ArctosDB/Arctos-Workflows/.github/ISSUE_TEMPLATE/NMMNH Inventory Upload.md

 **Update remarks and disposition**
 - [ ] Update disposition and specimen remarks for specimens missing or with old check out tags.
    - Green tag: enter "“old green check out tag” into SPECIMEN remark.
 Update disposition to "on loan"
-   - Missing: Update disposition to "missing"
+   - Missing: Update disposition to "missing", add remark about inventory.